NavyaG-lab/Tech-writer/onboarding/service-exercise.md

 Now you can write the function `avro-schema->wire-schema`.
 Adapter functions such as this one are called on the edges of our system (consumer, producer, https), so that we don't have to deal with wire data inside our service.

-Everytime you use a new topic you need to register it on `Kafka_topics` in the `resources/service_config.json.base` file.
+Everytime you use a new topic you need to register it on `kafka_topics` in the `resources/service_config.json.base` file.

 We'll consume messages from the topic we just produced them to (yes, it doesn't make a lot of sense in this case - it's just so you see producing/consuming of messages).